 Maybe I can cook a small snack, let’s see what is going on in the news, maybe a small nap will do the trick.
 Do you get the hint?
 Productivity apps or project management tools are important.
 More so in the case of distributed teams.

 Todoist is one of the most popular and fun task management apps out there.
 It’s a no brainer that Todoist is a fan favorite.
 It has a strong and minimal interface.
 It’s not exactly a project management tool per se, but for people seeking simplicity and minimalism, Todoist can work wonders.

 You can add tasks, reminders and to-do lists and sync every device with the help of their app.
 On top of that, you can assign tasks to others too.
 You can even assign the priority of each task, add comments and assign due dates of each project.

 What makes Todoist click is that it transcends beyond a project management tool for remote workers and also doubles as a task management tool.

-This category consists of all the ever-important tools that cannot be particularly placed in any of the groups mentioned above.
+This category consists of all the ever-important collaboration tools that cannot be particularly placed in any of the groups mentioned above.
 Some of the apps and tools in this category are so essential that they might be used even in everyday life and not just for remote work.
-Lets’s look at a few of the tools.

 Jibble.io also doubles as a project tracker where employees can clock in their projects to track productivity.
 All these features make jibble.io a good tool to consider for a company employing many remote workers.